cshinnimin/ffbot/data/training/langchain/chunks/overworld-landmarks.md

 # Overworld Landmarks

-If you have the users overworld location (tile coordinates) and need context on nearby landmarks, consult this table.
-This table describes where overworld landmarks exist in terms of their tile coordinates.
-The entire overworld map is 256 x 256 tiles; use this overall size when reasoning about proximity of locations to one another.

 This instruction is useful for any question about the current location of the party.
 For example, if asked:

     - Am I near <some_location>?